 About the Expert

 Reuben E. Brigety II is adjunct senior fellow for African peace and security issues at the Council on Foreign Relations (CFR).
-He is also the dean of the George Washington University’s Elliott School of International Affairs.
-Brigety most recently served as the appointed representative of the United States to the African Union and permanent representative of the United States to the UN Economic Commission of Africa.
+He is also the vice chancellor and president of the University of the South.
+From 2015 to 2020, he was dean of the George Washington University’s Elliott School of International Affairs.
+From 2013 to 2015, Brigety served as the appointed representative of the United States to the African Union and permanent representative of the United States to the UN Economic Commission of Africa.
 Prior to these appointments, Brigety served as deputy assistant secretary of state in the Bureau of African Affairs from November 2011 to September 2013 with responsibility for southern African and regional security affairs.

 From December 2009 to November 2011, Brigety served as deputy assistant secretary of state in the Bureau of Population, Refugees, and Migration.
 In this capacity, Brigety supervised U.S. refugee programs in Africa, managed U.S. humanitarian diplomacy with major international partners, and oversaw the development of international migration policy.